BREAD MEETS SCIENCE

 Do you sell the grains/flours you use?

-We're willing to sell some of grains we use to home bakers (we started the same way, so can relate).
+We're willing to sell some of the grains we use to home bakers (we started the same way, so can relate).
 We also encourage you to contact James at Barton Springs Mill, who is working with many local farmers to grow heritage grains, and can also mill them to your specifications.
 They are at the Mueller farmers market regularly on Wednesdays and Sundays, and at the Lakeline farmers market on Saturdays.